-Dr Coutts, Dr Barker and Dr Snow have extensive skin surgery experience and specialist training.
+Dr Hunt, Dr Barker and Dr Sawchuk have extensive skin surgery experience and specialist training.
 More than anything else, the most important facet in safe and effective skin surgery is a thorough and complete understanding of what is being treated.

 As consultant dermatologists they have been trained in diagnosis which allows them to select the best treatment.
 As dermatologists they have been trained in the simple but highly effective techniques such cryosurgery or curettage & cautery.
 They are also trained and equipped for complex skin flaps and skin graft repairs after skin cancer removal.
 This provides the patient with a singularly broad range of treatment options designed to meet the needs of the tumour being removed.
 We can therefore get effective tumour /lesion removal with the best possible cosmetic outcome (least scarring).